Omega-3 Fatty Acids

 The results indicate that vitamin D and omega-3 LCPUFA reduced irritability symptoms in children with ASD.
 Vitamin D also reduced hyperactivity symptoms in these children.

-Randomised Controlled Trial Omega-3 Fatty Acids Autism Vitamin DConsumption of Fish Oil Providing Amounts of Eicosapentaenoic Acid and Docosahexaenoic Acid That Can Be Obtained from the Diet Reduces Blood Pressure in Adults with Systolic Hypertension: A Retrospective Analysis
+Randomised Controlled Trial Omega-3 Fatty Acids Vitamin DConsumption of Fish Oil Providing Amounts of Eicosapentaenoic Acid and Docosahexaenoic Acid That Can Be Obtained from the Diet Reduces Blood Pressure in Adults with Systolic Hypertension: A Retrospective Analysis

 2016 Mar The Journal of Nutrition Minihane AM, Armah CK, Miles EA, Madden JM, Clark AB, Caslake MJ, et al.